gfkpth/nominal_person/README.md

 ![Database diagram](assets/persn-diagram.png "An illustration of the database relations")

-The languages and core\_properties tables have a one-to-one mapping, but are separated on conceptual grounds.
+The languages and core\_properties tables effectively have a one-to-one mapping on the key *language\_id*, but are separated on conceptual grounds.
 The table languages contains non-structural properties of languoids, while core\_properties contains structural/(morpho-)syntactic properties relevant to the topic of the database.

 ### Table *languages*

+This table lists general, non-structural properties of languages/languoids.

+I am partial to the term *languoid* employed by [Glottolog](https://glottolog.org/glottolog/glottologinformation) to avoid the issue of "language" vs "dialect", but due to its wider familiarity in the descriptions below I mostly use the term language on this wider understanding.
+Note that the database does not contain information on family- or genus-level entities (although they are also languoids in the Glottolog sense and could technically be included).

+### Columns

 language\_id *private key*
 : unique internal identifier